 On the Shift Toward Diversity in the Beauty Industry

 Rowland did not hesitate to speak her mind when I asked her to share her honest thoughts on the recent shift toward more inclusivity in the beauty space—especially when it comes to expanding shade ranges to suit all skin tones.
 "One, the beauty industry knew they had to," Rowland began.
-"Two, it goes to show how strong black women are as a consumer.
+"Two, it goes to show how strong Black women are as a consumer.
 Three, Black women are a billion-dollar business.
 Black women buy products, believe in them, and stick by them.
 They knew all along that it was necessary.
-It's just so awesome to watch Rihanna come in and be a black woman and even surpass the numbers that other people have had.
+It's just so awesome to watch Rihanna come in and be a Black woman and even surpass the numbers that other people have had.
 We should all celebrate her, and I'm excited about continuously watching her flourish.
-Before, we had Fashion Fair, Iman Cosmetics—I still use Iman and love it.
+Before we had Fashion Fair, Iman Cosmetics—I still use Iman and love it.
 Those were the main two lines that we had.
 And now you’ve got AJ Crimson doing a line.
-You know what I mean?
-There are just so many people who are coming out with makeup lines that speak to us, and it’s really delightful—especially black-owned makeup lines."
+Do you know what I mean?
+There are just so many people who are coming out with makeup lines that speak to us, and it’s really delightful—especially Black-owned makeup lines."

 On Her Struggle With Finding a Foundation Shade to Match Her Skin Tone